High quality interactive OpenGLES 3D Simulation of the Antikythera Mechanism!

 Antikythera Simulation has been downloaded 23 thousand times.
 In the last 30 days, the app was downloaded 0 times.

-Antikythera Simulation is rated 3.40 out of 5 stars, based on 210 ratings.
+Antikythera Simulation is rated 3.40 out of 5 stars.
+The rating is based on 210 ratings.

 Antikythera Simulation requires Android 1.6+ or higher.
 The app has a content rating of Everyone.
 The app has been available on Google Play January 2011.